The algebraic degree of sparse polynomial optimization: Statement of the main result

 \section{Statement of the main result}

-In this section we give an overview of the main results of this paper and defer the proofs of \Cref{thm: A} and \Cref{thm: C} to \Cref{sec: secion_with_proofs_for_thm_A_and_B}.
-Our results require assumptions on the monomial support of $\mathbf{F}$.
-This is because in order to do intersection theory on toric varieties, we need $\mathbf{F}$ to have a common smooth vertex (up to a unitary change of coordinates).
-We first define the type of monomial support considered in this paper.
+In this section, we give an overview of the main results of this paper and defer the proofs of \Cref{thm: A} and \Cref{thm: C} to \Cref{sec: secion_with_proofs_for_thm_A_and_B}.
+The results in this paper require certain assumptions on the monomial support of $\mathbf{F}$, which we define in this section.
+While computational experiments suggest that both \Cref{thm: A} and \Cref{thm: B} are true under milder assumptions, we show in \Cref{example: demonstrate assumptions for main theorem} that they are needed for \Cref{thm: C}.